 WHAT IS KENDO?

-Kendo is a traditional system of edged-weapon combat, as well as a modern sport based on traditional samurai swords and techniques.
+Kendo a traditional Japanese martial art, and sport, revolving around fencing with a samurai swords and techniques.
 Points are scored in Kendo by correctly and intently striking regulated targets on bogu (protective armor).
 Strikes are considered valid only if the 竹刀 "shinai" (bamboo sword) properly makes contact with one the following:

 The Concept of Kendo: